swiftlang/swift/docs/SIL/Instructions.md

 ```

 Loads the value at address `%0` from memory. `T` must be a loadable
 type.
-This does not affect the reference count, if any, of the loaded
+An unqualified load does not affect the reference count, if any, of the loaded
 value; the value must be retained explicitly if necessary.
 It is
 undefined behavior to load from uninitialized memory or to load from an
 address that points to deallocated storage.